 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Home > Birds > Can Cockatoos Eat Strawberries?
-What You Need to Know
+Vet-Approved Nutritional Science & Info

 PetKeen_Can Cockatoos Eat_strawberries

-Cockatoos are extremely popular birds in the United States due to their amazing ability to mimic human speech.
+Cockatoos are extremely popular pet birds due to their amazing ability to mimic human speech.
 However, many of us are still unsure how to provide our birds with the best possible diet.

 One of the questions we get frequently is whether cockatoos can eat strawberries.
-The short answer is yes, they can, but there are some limitations and risks you should know about before making it a regular part of your pet’s diet.
+The short answer is yes, they can, and as far as fruits are concerned, strawberries are one of the better options out there for your pet cockatoo.
 Keep reading while we look at the nutritional benefits as well as the dangers associated with feeding strawberries to your cockatoo.

 divider-bird